re·store:To bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.

 mounted in a presentation case as a Christmas gift.
 Her reaction was mediocre to say the least.
 We

-were happy to quickly learn that her lack of enthusiasm was because she
+were happy to learn that her lack of enthusiasm was because she

 didn't recognize the tools as the ones she'd given us.